 He is also the liaison councillor for non-PSNZ salons such as the North Shore Salon, Trenna Packer, Nelson Triptych, Laurie Thomas, Creative Focus, New Brighton Photojournalism and the Tauranga Audio Visual competition.

 Craig’s photographs reflect where he is happiest which is out enjoying New Zealand’s great outdoors and making photographs to showcase it’s beauty.
 Craig is one of New Zealand’s renowned nature and landscape photographers.
 He showcases many of our wildlife species in a unique style.
 Craig’s introduction to organised photography and the darkroom was through joining PhotoSoc, the student photography club for the Canterbury University.
 When he returned to his hometown Dunedin, he joined the Dunedin Photographic Society (DPS) and not long later, PSNZ.
 As a member of DPS, he has held almost every conceivable administrative role and has been heavily involved in running the very successful Dunedin Festival of Photography.
+Craig was awarded Honorary Life Membership to the Dunedin Photographic Society in 2015, the same year the Society celebrated its 125th anniversary.

 Colin is the Councillor for Events which includes the national and regional conventions.
 In this capacity Colin is responsible for laising with and guiding the organising committees responsible for organising and hosting the annual national convention, and the regional convention.
 Colin has over 40 years experience as an Information Systems and Business Change professional, with over 25 years as a management consultant and project manager.
 He has a diverse range of skills and experience that will allow him to guide the various committees through the minefields encountered when organising a PSNZ convention.
 Colin was Chair of the organising committee for the very successful 2017 national convention, Photography on the Edge in Auckland.